Table of contents

 Steens Mountain Backpacking Guide – Southeastern Oregon

-As you head toward the southeast corner of Oregon a panorama of raw wilderness stretches across the horizon, beckoning solitude seekers.
-The Steens Mountain monolithruns nearly 60 miles from northeast to southwest and 18 miles across, with its summit sitting at nearly 9,733 feet.
-What makes the Steens so special and worthy of the long drive are the massive and mesmerizing U-shaped gorges that run almost a half-mile deep on the western side of the Steens.
-On the east side, you’re treated to views of a near vertical 5,500 foot drop to the expansive Alvord Desert, which offers 30 miles of alkaline playa.
+Heading toward the southeast corner of Oregon, a panorama of raw wilderness stretches across the horizon, beckoning solitude seekers.
+The Steens Mountain monolith runs nearly 60 miles from northeast to southwest and 18 miles across, with its summit at nearly 9,733 feet.
+Massive U-shaped gorges run almost a half-mile deep on the western side of the Steens.
+On the east side, you’re treated to views of a near-vertical 5,500-foot drop to the expansive Alvord Desert, which offers 30 miles of alkaline playa.
+It’s a landscape unlike any other and worth the drive.

-The Steens Mountain Loop Road traverses the west side of the range for 52 miles through some of the best scenery in the region.
-It offers views of Fish Lake, The Kiger Gorge, the Steens Mountain Summit, and offers access to highland trails.
-Hiking options cover the gamut from high desert washes to subalpine meadows to plush green canyons.
-In this guide, we’ll help you plan your next unforgettable adventure into one of Oregon’s best kept secrets.
+Hiking options range from high desert washes to subalpine meadows and lush green canyons.
+In this guide, we’ll help you plan your next unforgettable adventure into one of Oregon’s best-kept secrets.

 Quick Facts